jmsdnns/blag/content/tech/eyes/index.md

 }
 ```

-_Rust allows us to associate functions with structs, but that won't be necessary for this project._
+Rust allows us to associate functions with structs too, but that won't be necessary for this project.

 ## CLI Structure